Key points

 Measurement

 In neonates (age less than 28 days) temperature should be measured using an electric thermometer in the axilla.
-For children over 28 days an infra-red tympanic thermometer may also be used.
-Forehead chemical thermometers are unreliable and not recommended.
+For children over 6 months an infra-red tympanic thermometer may also be used if it can adequately enter the external auditory canal.

 A parent’s touch has been shown to have high sensitivity and low specificity for identifying a fever, however parental concern should be taken seriously.